The Best Pubs in Ballarat

 On the menu, you’ll find a range of slow-cooked meats from the pit, sandwiches featuring those meats, and pizzas.

 The locals love The Mallow, and those visiting Ballarat are sure to as well.
-Old-school pub feel is on the cards upon a visit to The Mallow, where you’re greeted with friendly service, great meals, and plenty of beer.
+An old-school pub feel is on the cards upon a visit to The Mallow, where you’re greeted with friendly service, great meals, and plenty of beer.
 Food takes a traditional pub fare route, with chicken parma, burger options, and lamb souvlaki on the menu.
 Lamb souvlaki seem to take pride of place on most Ballarat pub menus, that feels like a story in itself.

 Not to be confused with The Grapes Hotel……the Bunch Of Grapes Hotel has sat on Pleasant Street since 1906—evidence suggests there has been a pub on the site since 1868—serving many a Ballarat worker, resident, and visitor.